We have over 60 families who’ve signed up so far. BUT! With about 600 households here we should aim for at least 100!!

 HOW TO COMPOST AT HOME:

-- Sign-up for a monthly or annual membership: http://compostcrew.com/residential/ — Input the code: ROCKCREEKCOMPOSTS to receive our community discount
+- Sign-up for a monthly or annual membership: https://customers.compostcrew.com/create-account/ (Residents of Rock Creek Hills will automatically receive our community discount.)

 - Get an email that says your account is finalized – with instructions for curbside collection.